dfo-osdt/osp-docs/docs/en/general/portal-navigation.md

 ### Dashboard

-The **Dashboard page** is the main hub of the OSP and the page you will be redirected to following your sucessful authentication.
+The **Dashboard page** is the main hub of the OSP and the page you will be redirected to following your successful authentication.
 To access the **Dashboard page** at any time, select the **Dashboard button** from the left-side menu.
 Refer to the **Square Symbol** in the **Dashboard figure**.